wp-plugins/team-members/readme.txt

 == Frequently Asked Questions ==

+= No limitation for the Free version =
+The free version of the Team Members plugin is **not limited** and does not contain any ad.

+The [PRO version](http://wpdarko.com/items/team-members-pro/) gives you access to a lot of new features: New picture on hover, pictures’ shape, enabling/disabling picture borders, picture position It also allows you to show from 1 to 5 members per line, add filters to your pictures, set a color for each member instead of one general color for everybody (good for distinguishing your staff).
+Two more links can be added to each member.

-= Example & Support =
+= Usage =
-Go to [the plugin's documentation](http://wpdarko.com/support/documentation/get-started-team-members/) for information on how to use this plugin.
+Go to [the plugin's documentation](http://wpdarko.com/support/documentation/get-started-team-members/) if you need more information on how to use this plugin.

-= Where can I get help with this plugin? =
+= Support =
 Find help in [our forums](http://wpdarko.com/support/forum/plugins/team-members/) for this plugin (we’ll answer you fast, promise).

-= Free vs PRO version? =
-The free version of the Team Members plugin is **not limited** and does not contain any ad.

-The [PRO version](http://wpdarko.com/items/team-members-pro/) gives you access to a lot of new features: Pictures’ shape, enabling/disabling picture borders, picture position.
-It also allows you to add filters to your pictures, set a color for each member instead of one general color for everybody (good for distinguishing your staff).
-One more link can be added to each member.

 == Screenshots ==
 1. Team Members (front view - 3 per line)
 2. Team Members (front view - 4 per line)
 3. Creating members (admin view)
+4. Creating members 2 (admin view)
+5. Team settings (admin view)
+6. Finding the shortcode (admin view)

 == Changelog ==
 = 2.1 =